 Dog Toys and Treats

-For the dogs on your holiday list, treats and toys are easy go-to-gift ideas, whether bought or homemade.
-We always add a few fun toys to the collection on holidays and special occasions.
+For the dogs on your holiday list, foods, treats, and toys are easy go-to-gift ideas, whether bought or homemade.
+We often add new toys on holidays and special occasions.
 And (of course) there are always plenty of treats at our place and for sharing with friends.

-Similarly, although I make lots of our own treats, we also buy special snacks, chews, and treats.
-Specialty dehydrated items like deer ears, rabbit ears, venison twists, hooves, and other goodies are sourced from local suppliers.
-Small business shout out to our friends at Raw and Wild (one of our current favourite online shops) and to Natural NZ Pet food and Treats (Lucy does our local markets).
-Humphrey is also enjoying other yummy goodies from a number of New Zealand dog food and treat manufactures, and we usually buy those from retail pet stores online or in person.
+Similarly, although I make lots of homemade dog treats, we also buy lots of special snacks, chews, and treats.
+Specialty dehydrated items like deer ears, rabbit ears, venison twists, hooves, and other goodies are sourced from local suppliers, either online or at local markets.
+We buy their dog foods and other yummy goodies from different food and treat manufacturers, from pet stores online or in person.

 Have a pampered pup on your gift list who’d like a luxury s-paw gift basket, perhaps?
 Or perhaps a puddle-lover or neck-diving stink roller who needs an occasional deep clean?
-Dog care products can be good gift ideas for pets and their owners.
-Shampoos, conditioners, paw waxes, spritzes, creams, and other products can be doggone great, especially if you know what types of products the owners like and if the dog has any special issues or allergies.
-Have a friend who frequently takes their pup to a groomer or a doggy day care?
-See if you can get them a gift voucher or pre-pay one of their sessions.
+Dog care products can be nice useful gift ideas for pets and their owners.
+Shampoos, conditioners, paw waxes, spritzes, creams, or other cleaning and care products can be doggone great, especially if you know what types of products the owners like and if the dog has any special issues or allergies.
+Have a friend who frequently takes their pup to a groomer, doggy day care, pet sitter, or kennel?
+Check whether you can get them a gift voucher or pre-pay one of their sessions.

 Practical Presents for Pets and their People

-Christmas is also a good opportunity for pet parents to replace or upgrade practical items like bowls, beds, collars, leads, car protectors, etc. We usually swap out collars on birthdays and leashes at Christmas if/as needed from wear-and-tear.
+Christmas is a good opportunity for pet parents to replace or upgrade practical items like bowls, beds, collars, leads, car protectors, etc. We usually change collars on birthdays and leashes at Christmas if replacements are needed from wear-and-tear.
 I’m not going to lie.
-There are always a few poop bags in the gift exchanges or stocking stuffers.
-They might not be glamourous, but they’re by far one of the most practical items.
+There are also usually a few dog poop bags in our gift exchanges or stocking stuffers.
+Hehehe… They might not be glamourous, but they’re by far one of the most practical items.
 As I joked about my massive stash of poop bags when making our DIY dog poop bag Christmas wreath, you can never have too many, but you can have too few!
 I’ve also remade the dog poop Christmas trees from that post a few times now for gifting.

-If practical seems a little unexciting, why not add a personal touch with items that are suited to shared activity, like a new running lead for joggers, hiking accessories, or other specialist dog-friendly outdoor or sports gear.
+If practical seems a little too unexciting, you could add a personal touch with items that are suited to shared activity, like a new running lead for joggers, hiking accessories, or other specialist dog-friendly outdoor or sports gear.
 Is there a problem you can help with or a way you can make things safer or easier, like safety lights for early or late outings?
 Perhaps a pet first aid kit for hiking or the car?
 We made our own pet first aid kid, but there are some awesome ready-made kits or specialty products for adding to existing kits.
 Looking for ideas?
 Here are a few personal favourites.
 I love our EzyDog leashes (affiliate link for product range examples) and am currently using both their standard and hands-free running ZeroShock leads.
 Humphrey has their Convert harness.
 Rogz (affiliate link for product examples) are my go-to for collars.